Sleep and Anxiety

 We all have our poor sleep horror stories; that night before a presentation when our minds were racing too quickly to let us nod off, or the time we went to a party we’d been anticipating for weeks, only to find ourselves too exhausted to enjoy it.
 Like bad weather, blemishes, and other unpleasantries, poor sleep is an occasional and inevitable part of life.

 Yet for those with mental health concerns, that “occasional” aspect can become chronic.
-Instead of just struggling to doze off once in a while, people with psychological disorders often also suffer from sleep disorders that affect their daily (and nightly) experiences.
+Instead of just struggling to doze off once in a while, people with psychological disorders often also suffer from sleep issues that affect their nightly experiences.

-This can be particularly problematic for individuals coping with anxiety disorders such as Generalized Anxiety Disorder (GAD), Panic Disorder, and Obsessive Compulsive Disorder (OCD).
+This can be particularly problematic for individuals coping with anxiety disorders.
 As therapist Elizabeth Tschoegl, LICSW, MSc explains, “anxiety interferes with sleep in any number of ways, from trouble falling asleep, to restlessness during sleep, to waking up in the middle of the night with panic, and more.”
-As if those interferences aren’t enough, they may increase your general anxiety around falling or staying asleep, making it that much harder to get some much needed rest.
+As if those interferences aren’t enough, they may increase your general anxiety around falling or staying asleep, making it that much harder to rest.

 Statistics back up the connection between anxiety and sleep trouble.
 According to the Cleveland Clinic, over 50 percent of people with Generalized Anxiety Disorder (GAD) are found to have sleep disorders such as insomnia and nocturnal panic attacks.
 Likewise, a study by the World Health Organization (WHO) suggests that severe insomnia is 24.9 – 45.5 percent more prevalent in those with anxiety disorders than in the general population.
 It hardly seems fair that people should have to deal with sleep and anxiety issues simultaneously, but the two problems have a high rate of comorbidity (simultaneous occurrence).